ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 When working with cell values it is possible to provide a generic interface for the `value` property.
 While this will often be a primitive type, such as `string` or `number`, it can also be a complex type.
 Using a generic for the cell value will enable auto-completion and type-checking.

+### Configure via ColDef

+Set the cell value type directly on the column definition interface via `ColDef<TData, TValue>` (e.g. `ColDef<ICar, number>`).
+This will be passed through to all properties in the column definition that use the cell value type.

 ### Configure via Interfaces

-The generic parameter `TValue` needs to be explicitly provided to each interface.
+Each interface that accepts a generic type of `TValue` can also be configured individually.
 Here is an example of a `valueFormatter` for the price column.
 The `params.value` property is correctly typed as a `number` due to typing the params argument as `ValueFormatterParams<ICar, number>`.

 <snippet transform={false} langauge="ts">
 |const colDefs: ColDef&lt;ICar>[] = [